Pulover/PuloversMacroCreator/Documentation/Tutorial.md

 The simplest way to get started with **Pulover's Macro Creator** is using the recorder.
 Follow these steps record a macro:

 1. Start Pulover's Macro Creator.
-2. Click on the Record button on the toolbar.
+2. Click on the Record button on the toolbar or press Ctrl+R.
 3. Press the record hotkey (default is F9).
 4. Make mouse and keyboard actions.
 5. Press the record hotkey again to stop.